 - MonstaFTP Online service that runs through your browser.
 It deploys FTP, FTPS, SFTP, and SCP.
 It is available in free and paid versions.

-- FTP Voyager A free FTP, FTPS, and SFTP client for Windows.
+- SolarWinds FTP Voyager Client (FREE TOOL) A free FTP, FTPS, and SFTP client for Windows.

 - IPswitch WS_FTP implementation for Windows.

 Note: We’re covering client software here.
-If you’re an administrator looking for SFTP server software, check out The 20 Best Free SFTP and FTPS Servers for Windows and Linux.
+If you’re a network administrator looking for SFTP server software, check out The 20 Best Free SFTP and FTPS Servers for Windows and Linux.

 - 1 What to look for in an FTP/SFTP client?

-- 2 The best FTP and SFTP clients
+- 2 The best Windows & Linux FTP and SFTP clients

 - 3 Honorable mentions